dargueta/unicorn-lua/README.rst

 64-bit integers *do not* fully work on Lua 5.2 or 5.1.
 This is because Lua only added direct support for integers in 5.3; Lua 5.1 and 5.2 use floating-point numbers, which provide at most 17 `digits of precision`_.
-Thus, values over 53 bits cannot be represented accurately before 5.3.
+Thus, values over 53 bits cannot be represented accurately before Lua 5.3.

 We can work around this limitation by: